Kidding Season Essentials - For the Kids

 Kidding season is underway for some breeders and looming for others.
 It is helpful to have a kidding kit that is easy to carry to the barn or shed.
 A simple tote, basket, or bucket can be used to hold a few essential items such as:

-• Towels/puppy pads to dry kids – puppy pads work great for removing goop and towels work great for vigorous drying.
+Towels/puppy pads to dry kids – puppy pads work great for removing goop and towels work great for vigorous drying.

-• Scissors/dental floss for trimming and/or tying off long cords
+Scissors/dental floss for trimming and/or tying off long cords

-• OB sleeves and livestock-safe lubricant
+OB sleeves/exam gloves and livestock-safe lubricant

-• A flashlight or headlamp in case of nighttime kidding in a facility without electricity
+A flashlight or headlamp in case of nighttime kidding in a facility without electricity

+For a good explanation on using a feeding tube, check out this link.
 Colostrum replacer or supplement is also necessary to have pre-kidding season.
 This might be

 Additionally, breeders that are planning to pull kids and bottle-feed might take a towel or blanket-lined tote or basket out to put newborns into.
 This tote might also be helpful if your doe is prone to pawing or if she’s having multiples and the new kid(s) need somewhere safe to wait until their dam is done giving birth.

 For those with electricity in their facilities, a space heater, heat lamp, or hair dryer can be useful for quickly drying and warming kids in cold weather – of course, these must be used with the utmost caution.
 Neither space heaters nor hair dryers should be left unattended and heat lamps need to be securely fastened.
+If using heat lamps, consider Premier 1 brand - they are arguably the safest on the market - and/or a heating barrel.
+Some producers fill the barrel with sand rather than hay or straw.
+For more on supplemental heat, check out this post - Goats in the Cold Part One - How Goats Keep Warm Naturally and Supplemental Heat Options

 If a kid is weak or premature, it might not be able to nurse and might need tubed using a weak kid syringe.
 When you need a weak kid syringe, you need it immediately and this item is not always easily found locally.
 Be sure to keep one on hand.